Recommendations

 Senior Film Conservator

 After experiencing the cult status of Scrappy's Dog Show (1934), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Animation alternatives.
+Unlock a new level of cinematic understanding with these Short alternatives.

 A Columbia animated short.
 Scrappy and Oopie enter their cat in a dog show.
 After being disqualified they enter a St. Bernard who's only trick includes being a world class wrestler.

-The influence of Sid Marcus in Scrappy's Dog Show can be felt in the way modern Animation films handle cult status.
+The influence of Sid Marcus in Scrappy's Dog Show can be felt in the way modern Short films handle cult status.
 From the specific lighting choices to the pacing, this 1934 release set a high bar for atmospheric immersion.

 Dir: Unknown Director